lhp7895/ShadowVPN-wiki-official-20160624/Compared-To-Shadowsocks-and-OpenVPN.md

 Speed             | fast(UDP) |       fast     |    fast
 CPU utilization   |    high   |      medium    |    low
 RAM               |    low    |      medium    |    low

+ShadowVPN is inspired by SigmaVPN.
+It has some improvements over SigmaVPN:
+- Faster encryption
+- User friendly configuration with scripting support
+- Builtin daemon and logging support
+- Lower packet overhead
+- Does not crash easily
+- Easier to build and port